inertiaui/modal/docs/installation.md

 :::

+If you need more refined control over the mounting process, you should check out the [Custom App Mounting](/custom-app-mounting.md) documentation.

 ## Tailwind Configuration

 Inertia Modal uses Tailwind CSS for styling.
 You need to include the package path in the *content* array of your `tailwind.config.js` file: